-“One of my Pioneers has been frustrated with inconsistency in choosing fresh fruit instead of candy while at work.
+“One of my Members has been frustrated with inconsistency in choosing fresh fruit instead of candy while at work.
 She decided to challenge herself with “an apple a day” for 30 days in a row and now she has created a healthy habit of eating an apple every day instead of candy, with a discovery of all of the delicious apple varieties.
 Making changes in your food choices and activity level is a journey, and it is the little choices each day that lead to big changes over time.” — Coach Bridget

 What tiny habits have you implemented that have resulted in a meaningful change?
 Share with us in the comments!